ovh/docs/pages/platform/public-cloud/increasing_public_cloud_quota/guide.en-ca.md

 This page provides an overview of regions and their available resources.
 A warning will be displayed next to a resource as soon as 80% of its current quota is reached.

+Click on the `Increase your quota!`{.action} button.

 ![raise-pci-quota](images/raisepciquota2021b.png){.thumbnail}

-Click on the `Increase your quota!`{.action} button and click on the drop down arrow next to "Select the volume" to view the list of quotas currently available to upgrade your resources to.
-This section also displays the amount to pay in order benefit from these resources.
+  Next, click on the drop down arrow next to "Select the volume" to view the list of quotas currently available to upgrade your resources to.
+This section also shows the amount to pay in order benefit from these resources.

 ![select quota](images/selectquotas.png){.thumbnail}

-In our example above, we wish to raise our resources quota to « 20 Vms ».

-In this case, **$316.20 CAD** will be automatically charged to the payment method on file once we click on the `Confirm`{.action} button.
+Once you have selected your volume, click on `Confirm`{.action}.
+Your payment will be processed as soon as possible.

 > [!warning]
-> Please note that this is an instant process.
+> Please note that the billing process is immediate.
 >
 > Once you click on the `Confirm`{.action} button, the order is automatically created and charged to your account.
 >

 #### Increasing your resources quota automatically through « Auto-scaling quota » feature

 This option allows you to request an automatic and gradual increase of your resources quota.
-Your quota will increased depending on your usage, and based on a certain number of internal criteria.
+Your quota will be increased depending on your usage, and based on a certain number of internal criteria.

-This is not an immediate process and the resources quota are increased over the course of time.
+This is not an instant process and the resources quota are increased over the course of time.

 Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca), go to the `Public Cloud`{.action} section, and select your Public Cloud project.

 In the left-hand sidebar, click on `Quota and Regions`{.action}.

-Click on the `?`{.action} button for more information ont this feature, then click on the `toggle icon`{.action} to switch the status to **enabled**.
+Click on the `?`{.action} button for more information on this feature, then click on the `toggle icon`{.action} to switch the status to **enabled**.

 ![auto scaling](images/autoscaling.png){.thumbnail}